xyleth/thebesDocs/content/moves/combat.markdown

 ## Not to be Fucked With:

-In battle, you count as a small gang with damage and armor appropriate to your equipment and moves.
+In battle, you gain +1 damage and +1 armor (subject to normal limits).

 ## Packing All Kinds of Heat: